zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## Introduction

-This lab walks you through the steps to create and run an Extract and a Replicat in the Oracle GoldenGate Deployment Console.
+This lab walks you through the steps to create and run an Extract, instantiate the target database using Oracle Data Pump, and create and run a Replicat in the Oracle GoldenGate Deployment Console.

-Estimated time: 10 minutes
+Estimated time: 15 minutes

 ### About Extracts and Replicats
 An Extract is a process that extracts, or captures, data from a source database.
 A Replicat is a process that delivers data to a target database.